BiocomputationLab/LAPrepository/SetFunctions/README.md

    3. Return the position and tip rack in a dictionary
 4. If the tiprack has not been defined after the loop, an Exception will be raised

+## `distribute_z_tracking_falcon15_50ml`

+### Objective

+A function that will distribute from 1 well (15mL or 50mL falcon tube) to a list of wells tracking the height of the falcon tube to avoid the pipette from getting wet

+### Tested systems

+Opentrons OT-2

+### Requirements

+* Function `check_tip_and_pick`
+* Function `find_safe_15mLfalcon_height`
+* Function `find_safe_50mLfalcon_height`
+* Function `calculate_max_reactions_constant_height_15mLfalcon`
+* Function `calculate_max_reactions_constant_height_50mLfalcon`

+### Input
+10 Inputs required:
+1. **pipette_used** (_opentrons.protocol_api.instrument_context.InstrumentContext_): Pipette that will distribute or transfer the _vol_distribute_well_ to the _pos_final_.

+   For example:

+        P20 Single-Channel GEN2 on right mount object
+2. **tip_rack_pipette** (_str_): tiprack API name asociated to the _pipette_used_ that is going to be loaded with _define_tiprack_ function in case there are no more tips available to pick

+   For example:

+       opentrons_96_tiprack_20ul
+3. **deck_situation** (_dict_): Dictionary with deck positions as keys and labware/module object as the value.

+   For example:

+      {1: Opentrons 96 Tip Rack 20 µL on 1, 2: Opentrons 96 Tip Rack 20 µL on 2, 3: None, 4: None, 5: None, 6: None, 7: None, 8: None, 9: None, 10: None, 11: None}
+4. **vol_source** (_float_): Initial volume of the _pos_source_.
+For example:

+       32030
+5. **vol_distribute_well** (_float_): Volume distributed to the _pos_final_.

+   For example:

+       15
+6. **pos_source** (_opentrons.protocol_api.labware.Well_): Falcon containing the liquid that will be distributed to the _pos_final_ wells.

+   For example:

+       B3 of Opentrons 6 Tube Rack with Falcon 50 mL Conical on slot 6
+7. **pos_final** (_list_): list of positions that the _pipette_used_ will distribute the volume set in _vol_distribute_well_.

+   For example:

+       [A1 of Armadillo 96 Well Plate 200 µL PCR Full Skirt on 2, A2 of Armadillo 96 Well Plate 200 µL PCR Full Skirt on 2, A3 of Armadillo 96 Well Plate 200 µL PCR Full Skirt on 2]
+8. **vol_max_falcon** (_15000 | 50000_): Maximum volume of the falcon tubee established in _pos_source_ that is going to be used to know if the tracking of the height should be in a 15mL falcon or in a 50mL falcon.

+   For example:

+       50000
+9. **vol_max_transfer** (_float_): Maximum volume can be transferred with the _pipette_used_.
+This argument is provided because is not always the maximum of th epipette that can be transferred and it is needed to know this volume to calculate how many _vol_distribute_well_ can be transferred in only 1 movement

+   For example:

+       225

+5 optional inputs:
+1. **new_tip** (_never | aspirate | well_): this argument defines when a tip it is going to be changed.
+   - _never_: the same tip is used during all the transferences performed inside of the function. this is the value by default
+   - _aspirate_: a new tip is picked everytime volume is aspired from the falcon tube
+   - _well_: a new tip is picked everytime volume is dispensed in the final position.
+In case more than one transferring of volume is needed from the source tube to the same final well, everytime it goes to the final well a new tip is going to be picked

+   For example:

+       aspirate
+2. **replace_tiprack** (_boolean_): that will define if, in case a tiprack is going to be load, the new tip rack will be add to the labware (False) or , if there is an already other tip rack, replace the existent tip rack labware (True).
+This arguemnt will be given to the function_check_tip_and_pick_ and as default is set as _False_

+   For example:

+       False
+3. **initial_tip_pip** (_str_): argument that will define, in case that a tiprack needs to be loaded and it is the first one of it, the first tip that will be taken of the tiprack.
+This argument will be used in the _check_tip_and_pick_ function and as default is established as _A1_

+   For example:

+       B5
+4. **same_tiprack** (_boolean_): will establish if the tip racks of both right and left pipette are the same ones (True) or different ones (False).
+This argument will be used in the _check_tip_and_pick_ function and as default is established as _False_

+   For example:

+       True
+5. **touch_tip** (_boolean_): argument that will determine if when transferring liquid, a touch tip is produced, it will be done in both initial and final position at the top of the falcon/well.
+If set as True the pipette will do the touch tip movement and if set as False (the default) it will not.

+   For example:

+       True

+### Output
+* _vol_source_ is the remaining volume in _pos_source_ after distributing the volume to the wells
+* Wells established in _pos_final_ with _vol_distribute_well_ uL volume in them

+### Summary of functioning
+1. Check that the values of some arguments are correct
+2. Check that the pipette can transfer at least 1 _vol_distribute_well_
+3. Check if there is enough volume in the _pos_source_ to distribute _vol_distribute_well_ to all _pos_final_
+4. While loop that will go until all positions of _pos_final_ have been distributed:
+    1. Pick up tip if pipette does not have one
+    2. Check that at least 1 _vol_distribute_well_ can be transferred with the same height

+         **>= 1 _vol_distribute_well_ can be transferred without changing the height**

+         1. Check the _new_tip_ argument

+               _**never**_

+               1. Calculate the number of final positions that can be transferred volume to without changing height

+               _**aspirate**_

+               1. Calculate how many final positions can be transferred only with 1 movement of the pipette
+               2. Check if at least 1 _vol_distribute_well_ can be transfferred with 1 movement of the pipette

+                     _>=1 vol_distribute_well can be transferred with a movement_
+                     1. Calculate how many final positions can be trasnferred without changing the height of aspiration

+                     _<1 vol_ditribute_well can be transferred with a movement_
+                     1. Find out how many movements are needed to transfer the volume of 1 _vol_distribute_well_
+                     2. Transfer _vol_distribute_well_ changing the tip in each movement
+                     3. Set in a variable that the transferring has been already performed

+               _**well**_

+               1. Check that the _vol_distribute_well_ can be transferred with only 1 movement of the pipette

+                     _vol_dsitribute_well cannot be transferred with 1 movement_
+                     1. Find out how many movements are needed to transfer the volume of 1 _vol_distribute_well_
+                     2. Transfer _vol_distribute_well_ changing the tip in each movement
+                     3. Set in a variable that the transferring has been already performed
+               2. Establish that 1 final position is going to be transferred
+         2. Establish the final positions to distribute
+         3. If the volume has not been transferred distribute the volume to the final positions with the pipette
+         4. Recalculate the volume of the tube

+         **Not even 1 _vol_distribute_well_ can be transferred without changing the height**
+         1. Find out the maximum movements (with the min volume of the pipette) that would be neccesary to transfer 1 _vol_distribute_well_ and the remaining volume
+         2. If the remaining volume is lower than the pipette minimum volume we substract 1 min volume and add it to the remaining volume
+         3. While loop that will go through all the ammount of movements

+            1. Pick up tip if the pipette has none
+            2. Check the _new_tip_ argument

+               **aspirate or well**

+               1. Calculate the maximum ammount of movements can be trasnferred with 1 movement
+               2. Calculate the number of minimum volumes can be transferred without changing height

+               **never**

+               1. Calculate the number of minimum volumes can be transferred without changing height

+            3. Check if at least 1 of the minimum volumes can be transferred without changing height

+               **>= 1**
+               1. Transfer the volume

+               **== 0**
+               1. Transfer the volume of 1 min pipette volume

+            4. Update the number of min volumes that are remaining
+            5. Depending on the _new_tip_ argument drop the tip or not
+            6. Update the volume of the tube
+         4. Check if there is a remaining volume to transfer to the final well

+            **There is a remaining volume**
+            1. Pick up tip if needed
+            2. Transfer the remaining volume to the final position
+            3. Update the volume of the tube
+    3. Update the start position for the remaining positions to transfer volume to
+    4. Depending on the new_tip argument drop the tip or not
+5. Return the remaining volume of the tube

 ## `distribute_z_tracking_falcon15ml`

 ### Objective